 Secondly, the dive site also comes with a variety of sea creatures, making its underwater world magnificent to explore.
 You just dive down to 40 feet, and you can spot a giant kelp forest home to black sea bass, bat rays, rudderfish, etc.

 Besides, seasoned divers will also love this water because they can go deep up to 80 feet below the surface, which allows for seeking rare animals.
 Remember to bring a GoPro when scuba diving.
 Maybe one day, you will accidentally capture a mysterious unknown creature.

-In addition, La Jolla Cove is one of the most prominent dive spots in Southern California that enable you to scuba dive with sharks.
-These dangerous predators gather here mainly between fall and early winter, so be sure to visit at the best time.
+In addition, La Jolla Cove is one of the most prominent dive spots in Southern California that offers the opportunity to observe sharks in their natural habitat.

 See how wonderful it is to dive into La Jolla Cove with the following video.

 2. Oil Rigs of Orange County and Los Angeles County